 There may be situations in which you may wish to install your own libraries into a different location.
 For example, you may not have sufficient administrative privileges to write to the system directory, or you may wish to keep your own libraries separate from the standard libraries.
 Whatever the reason is, your can store your library files in any location you want and set up the IKARUS_LIBRARY_PATH environment variable to point to these locations.
-The value of IKARUS_LIBRARY_PATH is a colon-separated list of directories in which Ikarus will look sequentially until it finds the required library file.
+The value of IKARUS_LIBRARY_PATH is a colon-separated list of directories in which Ikarus will search.